Last updated on February 17th, 2019 at 10:09 am

-That’s also why I have a great respect for the men and women who brave the roads every day.
-The ones that we call truck drivers.
-And it’s coincidentally the same reason I decided to write this comparison article on the top 5 GPS units for truck drivers.
+That’s also why I have great respect for the men and women who brave the roads every day.
+Yes, I am referring to truck drivers.
+It’s coincidentally the same reason I decided to write this comparison article on the top 5 GPS units for truck drivers.

 When you drive a truck for a living, getting lost isn’t just an inconvenience.
 It is simply not a luxury that you can afford.
-You are in charge of making sure the freight you’re carrying gets to where it’s going and on time.
+You are in charge of making sure the freight you’re carrying gets to where it needs to, and it makes it there on time.

 Best GPS for Semi Truck Drivers: What To Look For